Best Air Purifiers

 Size and Coverage

-One user claimed that the included box advertised this unit being capable of cleaning up to 86 square feet of air.
+One user claimed that the included box advertised this unit being capable of cleaning up to 86 square feet.
 Now, that is quite minuscule compared to other models making it suitable for small rooms.

 Throughout the night and in the middle of the day, the operation is quite quiet.
 This is perhaps because of its small stature and limited range.